taufik-nurrohman/statically-wp/readme.txt

 1. Upload the "statically" folder to the /wp-content/plugins/ directory;
 2. Activate the Statically plugin through the "Plugins" menu in WordPress;
-3. Access the plugin settings from the "Settings" menu.
+3. Access the plugin settings from the "Statically" menu.

 == Changelog ==

+= 0.6.1 =
+* Fixes
+* Simplify the settings

 = 0.6 =
 * Automatic progressive enhancements